ReptilePvP/Snap2Sell/README.md

 ## Installation & Setup

-Follow these steps to get a local copy of Snap2Sell up and running.
+Follow these steps to get a local copy of Snapalyze up and running.

 ### Prerequisites